Detection of astrophysical gravitational wave sources by TianQin and LISA: Extreme mass ratio inspirals

 In this subsection, we study the accuracy with which different parameters of an EMRI can be detected by TianQin alone, LISA alone, and by joint detection.
 We analyze the error for the mass $M$ (in the observer frame) and the spin $s$ of the central MBH, the luminosity distance of the source $D_L$, the eccentricity of the binary at merger $e_m$, and the sky localization error of the source $\Delta\Omega$.
 In each analysis, we vary one parameter while keeping the other parameters fixed to the following values: $M = 10^6\,{\rm M_\odot}$, $D_L = 1\,{\rm Gpc}$, $e_m = 0.1$, and $s=0.98$.
 Furthermore, we set the source to be at the sky location $\theta_{\rm bar} = 60^\circ$ and $\phi_{\rm bar} = 0^\circ$ in a barycentric coordinate system.
 For all cases considered, we set the mass of the SBH orbiting the MBH to $10\,{\rm M_\odot}$ and the spin of the MBH to be perpendicular to the ecliptic plane.

 \textit{Mass of the central BH:} \fref{fig:emri_dm} shows the relative error in the mass (in the observer frame) of the central MBH of an EMRI.
 We see that TianQin has the best accuracy ($\approx 8\times10^{-8}$) in the mass range $6\times10^5-2\times10^6\,{\rm M_\odot}$.
 However, the error increases quickly for higher masses going up to almost $10^{-5}$ for $M = 10^7\,{\rm M_\odot}$ as well for lower masses going up to around $7\times10^{-7}$ for $M=10^5\,{\rm M_\odot}$.
 The detection error for LISA is significantly better than for TianQin by a factor of four to five in the mass range $6\times10^5-2\times10^6\,{\rm M_\odot}$ while LISA performs the best at a mass of around $2\times10^6\,{\rm M_\odot}$.
 For masses outside this range, LISA still performs better than TianQin but only by a factor of 1.5 to two.
 The higher accuracy in LISA also correlates with higher SNR which for LISA goes up to around 70 while for TianQin it remains below 30, even in the best case.
 Due to the significant difference between LISA and TianQin, the result of the joint detection is largely dictated by LISA.
 Only for lower masses $\sim10^5\,{\rm M_\odot}$ TianQin has a relevant contribution to the detection error and the SNR of an EMRI.
-Note that the accuracies we present here are better than those found in most other works because of the longer detection time we consider~\cite{tq_emri_2020,babak_gair_2017}
+Note that the observation times of $5\,{\rm yr}$ and $4\,{\rm yr}$ for TianQin and LISA, respectively, we use for parameter estimation in this analysis are longer than the $1\,{\rm yr}$ assumed for TianQin in \cite{tq_emri_2020} and $2\,{\rm yr}$ used for LISA in \cite{babak_gair_2017}, thus resulting in smaller errors.